ProphetLamb/csharp-mongo-migrations/README.md

 Implement `IDatabaseMigratable` for your database settings.

--   Options must be configured before services are injected.
+-   Options must be configured before injecting services.
--   A `Database.Alias` must be unqiue: The name used to identify the database during runtime.
+-   A `Database.Alias` must be unique: The name used to identify the database during runtime.
--   A `Database.Name` must be unqiue: The name of the actual MongoDB database.
+-   A `Database.Name` must be unique: The name of the actual MongoDB database.
--   The value `DatabaseMigrationSettings.Database.Alias` must be a unqiue constant.
+-   Assign a unique constant value to `DatabaseMigrationSettings.Database.Alias`.

 ```csharp
 public sealed record MyDatabaseSettings : IOptions<MyDatabaseSettings>, IDatabaseMigratable